auraphp/Aura.Dispatcher/README.md

 Finally, the developer may collect several actions into a single controller, keeping related functionality in the same class.
-At this point the developer should call `setMethodParam()` to tell the dispatcher what method to invoke on the dispatchable object.
+At this point the developer should call `setMethodParam()` to tell the _Dispatcher_ where to find the method to invoke on the dispatchable object.

 ```php
 <?php